SEARCH: Monday, February 08, 2010

 The spine is a column of small bones called vertebrae that support the entire upper body.
 The column is grouped into sections, listed here from top to bottom:

-• 12 thoracic vertebrae that connect to the rib cage
+• Thoracic 12 vertebrae supports the rib cage

-• 5 lumbar vertebrae that make up the lower back
+• Lumbar 5 vertebrae makes up the low back

 These vertebrae are each separated by small cartilaginous cushions known as intervertebral discs.
-Each vertebra surround and protect an arch-shaped central opening, which encloses the spinal cord.
-Nerves pass from the spinal column to other parts of the body through small openings between each vertebra.
+Each vertebra surrounds and protects an arch-shaped central opening, which encloses the spinal cord.
+Nerves pass from the spinal cord to other parts of the body through small openings between each vertebra.
 Because the lumbar area of the spine supports most of the body's weight and stress, it is a common location for back pain.

 LACK OF EXERCISE AS A CAUSE OF BACK PAIN